woogles-io/liwords-static/content/posts/2024-12-10-aerolith-the-game-changer.md

 Usually players would save the most missed words, weirder ones or the ones with difficult spellings or their favorite words.

 ![](/images/uploads/savedlists-upload.png)
  After creating your list with Notepad, you can upload the text file by clicking or dragging-and-dropping it to the box at the bottom of the picture.

 Aerolith is fun: Some use it for word learning and some find it an examination hall 😊

 The good part about Aerolith is that you don’t have to install it as it is web based and you may use it wherever you want.

 Happy Word Studying on Aerolith!

+*Part 2 of this blog will come soon, featuring Aerolith WordVault, a recent addition to Aerolith that helps you learn words with spaced repetition!*